obetenom-hash/Physics-Informed/README.md

 Released under the MIT License to support reproducibility.

 ## Citation
-If you use this code, please cite the accompanying paper (and this Zenodo deposit).
+If you use this code, please cite the accompanying paper (and this github deposit).